Finding, Downloading, Unzipping, and Reading BrailleAudio Titles

 - The file extension, .zip

-All files available for download on BrailleAudio are in .zip format which means that they are compressed to make downloading faster.
-Consequently, they must be unzipped before they can be read.
+All files available for download on BrailleAudio are in .zip format meaning that they are compressed to make downloading faster.

-The following explains how to extract .zip files on a Windows computer on which third party archive utilities like 7Zip have not been installed.
+The following explains how to extract or unzip a .zip file on a Windows computer on which third party archive utilities like 7Zip have not been installed.
 Before beginning, please ensure that your computer is configured to show file extensions for known file types.
-In windows 10 this can be accomplished by typing "show file extensions" in the search field and following the prompts.
+In windows 10, this can be accomplished by typing "show file extensions" in the search field and following the prompts.
+Showing file extensions will enable you to distinguish between the actual zip file and the folder created as a result of unzipping it.
+For example, unzipping Bruce Van Natta's God Will Talk Through You will result in a new folder called BA-Van_Natta_Bruce-God_Will_Talk_Through_You-ADB327.

 - Press the applications key or shift-f10 to open the context menu